 Get Reading: why reading is good for your mental health

-If you didn’t know already, it’s Mental Health Awareness Week!
-During these difficult days of COVID-19, it is important to make time for your mental health and well-being, whether it’s walking yourself to work, making yourself your favourite breakfast or…you guessed it, READING!
+During these difficult days, it is important to make time for your mental health and well-being, whether it’s walking yourself to work, making yourself your favourite breakfast or…you guessed it, READING!